 Since then I’ve become a passionate advocate for social justice issues and work to dismantle these issues, especially ableism within the field of applied behavior analysis.
 I also advocate for better mental health services for all underserved populations.

-My passions include: working with parents to understand and learn how to navigate IEPs, parent skill development, and working with families to help their child(ren) with neurodivergent diagnoses to navigate parenting challenges and give them tools to grow and learn with their children.
+My passions also include: working with parents to understand and learn how to navigate IEPs, parent skill development, and working with families to help their child(ren) with neurodivergent diagnoses navigate parenting challenges and give parents tools to grow and learn with their children.
 I love working in schools to help teams figure out the best strategies that will work for their students for the environment and to help them learn to think creatively when new problems arise.
 Working with school teams is incredibly rewarding and I am always learning something new from these collaborations.
 Finally, my other enjoyment is supervising behavior technicians to help them develop into well rounded professionals in whatever field they may choose.